bookofproofs/bookofproofs.github.io/_sources/history/17th-century/carcavi.md

 * In particular Carcavi strongly supported Colbert's ideas to create the Académie des Sciences covering as wide a range of topics as possible.
 * Carcavi was elected to the Académie des Sciences in 1666; his expertise as a mathematician qualified him for entry but he was also invaluable for the range of contacts he had.
 * It was Carcavi who announced to the first meeting on 22 December 1666 that the King would protect the new institution.
-* In fact the Academy met at first in the Royal Library and Henry Oldenburg, secretary of the Royal Society in London, mistakenly believed that Carcavi was president of the new Academy due to the contacts he made on its behalf.
+* The Academy met at first in the Royal Library and Henry Oldenburg, secretary of the Royal Society in London, mistakenly believed that Carcavi was president of the new Academy due to the contacts he made on its behalf.
-* In fact he later asked Oldenburg to obtain "every important book" published in England for inclusion in the Royal Library.
+* He later asked Oldenburg to obtain "every important book" published in England for inclusion in the Royal Library.
 * In 1668 Carcavi was appointed to a committee, along with Huygens, Roberval, Auzout, Jean Picard and Gallois, to test whether the method of determining longitude, which had been submitted to the Académie des Sciences by a German, was practical.
 * Here is an another example of Carcavi's influence.
 * The Académie de Physique received a grant from Colbert in 1670, having previously received several grants.